jamesgarriss/onering/README.md

 12. Spend [previous experience](previous-experience.md) and buy skill levels.
 13. Choose a [calling](callings.md).
 14. Calculate the scores for [endurance and hope](endurance-hope.md).
-15. Prioritise the scores for valour and wisdom (choosing, accordingly, the starting Reward or Virtue).
+15. Prioritise the scores for [valour and wisdom](valor-wisdom.md).
-17. Select starting gear.
+16. Select starting gear.
-18. Record fatigue.
+17. Record fatigue.